WILLE-DAC/wip/V Imperium by-laws.md

 Mission
 </p>

-V Imperium is a decentralized autonomous organization (DAO) committed to developing and implementing software tools that promote democracy, call it liquid or digital.
+V Imperium is a decentralized autonomous organization (DAC) committed to developing and implementing software tools that promote democracy, call it liquid or digital.
 These tools make use of remote e-voting and strong identity management in order to be able to achieve on-line consensus.
 Our action takes place all over the world from developed countries to installed dictatorships; we are here to help humanity achieve its full potential by combating concentration of power and its abuse.

 <p align="center">
 <b>( article 2 )</b><br>
 Name, acronym and symbol
 </p>

-This DAO is named V Imperium inspired by a popular anime series and which stands in German for volition or 'the' will.
+This DAC is named V Imperium inspired by a popular anime series and which stands in German for volition or 'the' will.
 Colors are white and blue and as a symbol we have a lock and a key in representation of our strong values regarding cybersecurity.

 <p align="center">
 <b>( article 3 )</b><br>
 Recognition of the Model Law for Decentralized Autonomous Organizations (DAOs) by the Coalition of Automated Legal Applications
 </p>

-Considering that at the moment of publication, there is a legal vacuum as regards to how DAOs should be framed in the legal context, worldwide, V Imperium endorses the adoption of the Model Law for DAOs<sup>[1](https://www.lextechinstitute.ch/wp-content/uploads/2021/06/DAO-Model-Law.pdf)</sup> written by the COALA organization.
+Considering that at the moment of publication, there is a legal vacuum as regards to how DAOs should be framed in the legal context, worldwide, V Imperium endorses the adoption of the Model Law for DAOs<sup>[1](https://www.lextechinstitute.ch/wp-content/uploads/2021/06/DAC-Model-Law.pdf)</sup> written by the COALA organization.

 <p align="center">
 <b>( article 4 )</b><br>
 On-line discussion platform
 </p>

-The on-line discussion platform, or on-line platform short, is computer software and the necessary underlying blockchain infrastructure that allows secure exchange of messages and the realization of cheap, fast and reliable on-line referendums between members of the DAO.
-It also provides the visualization of live video streams of video-conferences and debates and serves as a repository for data necessary to the study of the proposals put forward by DAO members.
+The on-line discussion platform, or on-line platform short, is computer software and the necessary underlying blockchain infrastructure that allows secure exchange of messages and the realization of cheap, fast and reliable on-line referendums between members of the DAC.
+It also provides the visualization of live video streams of video-conferences and debates and serves as a repository for data necessary to the study of the proposals put forward by DAC members.

-I. All the information and tools that are considered important to the functioning of the V Imperium DAO are to be readily available for consultation with real-time data whenever possible on the on-line platform.
+I. All the information and tools that are considered important to the functioning of the V Imperium DAC are to be readily available for consultation with real-time data whenever possible on the on-line platform.

 II.
 The on-line platform must deploy the most advanced technologies for identity management and secured communications.
 This includes cryptographic algorithms such as PKI, Zero-Knowledge Proofs, Homomorphic Encryption, blockchain, etc., whenever necessary.